-Winter jasmine is probably one of the most fabulous of climbing plants.
+Winter jasmine is one of the brightest winter flower vines.

 Care, from repotting to pruning and including the watering is a set of proper actions that will help you grow magnificent jasmine.